Skip to Content

 Emergency care is the treatment of unexpected, severe medical injuries or infections.
 It is typically delivered in an emergency room or an ambulance.
 Our emergency medicine physicians stabilize your condition as quickly as possible to prepare you for the next step of care or discharge.

-When every second counts, you and your family can rely on the 24/7 emergency room (ER) at HCA Florida St. Petersburg Hospital.
+When every second counts, you and your family can rely on our 24/7 emergency room (ER).

-Our emergency room doctors and teams deliver efficient, effective care when you need it most.
-Our talented teams of physicians and nurses have decades of emergency care experience and use advanced technology to diagnose and treat our patients as quickly as possible.
-Additionally, our emergency room wait times consistently beat the national average, meaning we can give you the treatment you need faster and more efficiently than other hospitals in the region.
+At HCA Florida St. Petersburg Hospital, we deliver timely care when you need it most.
+Our teams of physicians and nurses have decades of emergency care experience and use advanced technology to diagnose and treat you as quickly as possible.

 Features of our ER